sunaku/vim-modusline/README.md

-# modusline: Mode-specific statusline colors
+# Modusline: Mode-specific statusline colors

-This plugin provides mode-specific coloring for your Vim statusline so that you can visually (through color) distinguish which mode Vim is currently in.
+This plugin adds mode-specific coloring to *your existing* statusline so you can visually distinguish (screenshots below) which mode Vim is currently in.

 ## Setup